g1zm02k/ScreenDisplay-SD-/README.md

 yMid(default: Screen Centre)
  - Vertical position to display the message - currently only supports being centred on that point rather than the topmost edge.

-Can only display one message at a time, the original being overwritten by the next (hence why I made Err.ahk, which is the same code but with Lime text).
+Can only display one message at a time, the original being overwritten by the next (hence why I made Err.ahk, which is the same code but with Red text).